Michael Helms is a firearms historian living in Baton Rouge, Louisiana.

 - The Smith & Wesson Collector’s Association 2017 convention in Charlotte, North Carolina, where he won the Antique award for his Smith & Wesson Model 1 exhibit

 - The 2017 North Carolina State University History Graduate Student Association Annual Conference

 - The Smith & Wesson Collector’s Association 2016 convention in Baton Rouge, Louisiana

 - The 2015 State of North Carolina Undergraduate Research & Creativity Symposium in High Point, North Carolina

-- The Joel Lane Museum House in Raleigh, North Carolina
+- Guest speaker at the Joel Lane Museum House in Raleigh, North Carolina in April 2015

-Michael holds active memberships in numerous collecting organizations including the American Society of Arms Collectors, the Smith & Wesson Collectors Association, the Smith & Wesson Historical Foundation, and the Colt Collectors Association.
-A skilled marksman, he holds the Appleseed rifleman designation and is a certified range safety officer and a certified Glock armorer.
+Michael maintains active memberships in numerous collecting organizations including the American Society of Arms Collectors, the Smith & Wesson Collectors Association, the Smith & Wesson Historical Foundation, and the Colt Collectors Association.
+A skilled marksman, he earned the Appleseed rifleman designation and is a certified range safety officer and a certified Glock armorer.

 He is available to provide expert witness testimony on the topic of historic firearms and their use.

 Michael has been an amateur genealogist for over 30 years and actively maintains an online family tree.
 He is a member of the Sons of the American Revolution through his g-g-g-g-g-grandfather John Frederick Gaul.
 He was elected to Phi Beta Kappa in 2014 while still a junior at NCSU and has been a Toastmaster since 2006.
 He earned a Geological Technician diploma from Fleming College in 1999.
 And his call sign is W5MJH.